The Story Behind the Collaboration in Practice Workshop

 Building the Evidence Base

-The Strategic Collaboration workshop synthesizes the most impactful lessons learned while completing my Doctor of Philosophy in collaborative governance at the University of Colorado Denver’s School of Public Affairs.
-It also draws on three years of research on health-focused, cross-boundary collaboration conducted at the Population Health Innovation Lab (PHIL) through the Aligning Systems for Health (AS4H) initiative.
+The Collaboration in Practice workshop synthesizes the most impactful lessons learned while completing my Doctor of Philosophy in collaborative governance at the University of Colorado Denver’s School of Public Affairs.
+It also draws on three years of research on health-focused, cross-boundary collaboration that I led as Principal Investigator at the Population Health Innovation Lab (PHIL) through the Aligning Systems for Health (AS4H) initiative.

 You can read the full overview of lessons learned in my dissertation, Linking Collaboration Dynamics and Outcomes in Collaborative Governance, which won the University of Colorado Denver (CU Denver) School of Public Affairs’ 2022 Best Dissertation of the Year Award.